Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "Yes.
 I do not know how."

-"And inviting you in… interesting."
+"And inviting you in... interesting."
 Vakno ran an immediate cross-check between Mwrmwrwk and the fleet Shipmaster who had commissioned Dread’s services.
-The only correlations were meaningless - similar species-adjusted age, both female, both using Amnag-Dwuz implant suites… Nothing of substance.
+The only correlations were meaningless - similar species-adjusted age, both female, both using Amnag-Dwuz implant suites...
+Nothing of substance.
 The only significant correlation was time spent in the same star system, but given that Perfection had a total system-wide population in excess of ten billion life forms, with both Corti and Kwmbwrw being respectively the second and third largest demographics, that was no connection at all.
 Vakno herself matched all of those data points.

 "The target and the client don’t appear to be connected," she decided.